Abhishekvidhate/marketmaker/README.md

 2. Find holders who have only that token as their balance.
 3. Continuously refresh the holders list.
 4. Track each holder's SOL balance.
 5. Execute buy and sell orders based on the detected changes in SOL balance.
-(NEED TO DO)
+(NEED TO BE DONE YET)

 ## Contributing